viraj89/ai-resources-and-tools/docs/PRD.md

   - Uses GitHub Actions to run the update script daily and on-demand.
 - **Change Tracking:**
   - Commits and pushes updates to the repository with clear commit messages.

+### 3.1 Website Features (New)

+- **Single-Page Application (SPA)**: A modern, responsive website built with Next.js and Tailwind CSS.
+- **Dynamic Content**: Displays daily AI tools and news updates chronologically.
+- **Preserves History**: All previous updates remain accessible on the single page, similar to a blog feed.
+- **Automatic Deployment**: Deploys automatically to Vercel daily at 7:30 AM IST (2:00 UTC).
+- **Unique Visitor Counter**: A footer counter to track page visits, powered by Vercel KV and Serverless Functions.
+- **Free Hosting**: Entirely hosted and deployed using Vercel's free tier.

 ---